petermarshall/p33tr.github.io/docs/pages/cv.md

 **Skills:** DOTNET CORE, ASP.NET MVC, WEB API, C#, JavaScript, Azure, Azure Devops, Micro services, MySql, Git, TDD, scrum, YAML, razor.

-* Developing an Anti Money Laundering Application, contributting to the all aspects of the project.
+* Developing an Anti Money Laundering Application, contributing to the all aspects of the project.
 Front end code in ASP.NET MVC, back end services in WEB API DOTNET CORE in C#.

 * This is a small startup, and as the senior developer I am responsible for CD and CI pipelines in Azure Devops.
 Setting up and maintaining the boards and backlogs in Azure Devops.